solacese/swim-feed-handler/README.md

 ```
 The consumer code is multi-threaded.
 The property ```solace.jms.consumer.maxListeners``` provides
 a mechanism to limit the number of threads that are dedicated to consuming messages from the SCDS
 queue.
+The SFH was tested in an AWS environment using a t3a.micro sized EC2 and each data type has
-Default of ```5``` threads will be sufficient for most of the SCDS flows.
-Due to STDDS high
+default values and should be sufficient for most of the SCDS flows.
+Your specific scenario might
-data rate it is recommended to set the value to greater than the default value of ```5```.
+warrant increase in these values.
 This will likely be a trial
 and error scenario.
 Monitor to the SCDS metric of expired messages to determine if the value
 should increase or decrease.

+During testing, it was found that the FDPS flow required multiple instances of the SWIM Feed Handler
+to be run in order to keep up with the data rates.
+Increasing the ```maxListeners``` did not produce
+results expected.
+If you are consuming the full flow of FDPS, run multiple instances of the application.

 #### 1.2 Producer configuration
 Similar to the consumer configuration properties, there are configuration properties needed